Matt-Greff/ambyint_full_stack/README.md

-This template was made by the sources listed below, overtime I am adding features to this boilerplate to make it my go to for react endeavors.
+This template was based on a boilplate made by the sources listed below, overtime I am adding features to this boilerplate to make it my go to for react endeavors and others who find this preliminary setup useful.

 This is a template for setting up webpack, for use with babel and generally for use with React &c.